tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 <li>in <a href="https://en.wikipedia.org/wiki/MindGeek">2013 there was not MindGeek</a>, the company owning PornHub had the name MANWIN, which as you can guess might not sound very inclusive. in October the name changed and so the rebrainding started.
 It is not an evidence, but this whole woman friendliness to us sounds like a marketing strategy.</li>

 -->

+## leftover texts

+_Verified Models_ it is a metric they love to report and count, as long as it goes high, becuase is meant to let you belive* the platform is healthy.
+* it might be even true that _Verified Models_ counter keep growing, but we can't fully trust Year in Review because that's marketing and not Open Data.

+of course the amateur producer are happy about that: but, sorry, they can have more. we envison a future in which they might get 100% of the pie and don't be subject to corporate hidden policies.

+attract watcher attention, uses 'verified models' as a way to build a pseudo-social network Pornhub uses many of the addictive feature of social networks to keep people coming back more frequently.
+In the Insight, the new 'Verified Models' is always an important measure because disply how many new content producer join the network and implicitly give relevance to their content.

+Verified model keep growing,
+Porn production companies is not, it is a dying industry, and pornhub is using the homepage as a way to push them and profit as content distributor.
+How?

 ---